Highway revolt: Melbourne

-Melbourne saw protests against the 1969 Melbourne Transportation Plan, mostly by those in the impacted inner-city areas.
+Melbourne saw protests against the 1969 Melbourne Transportation Plan, mostly by those in the affected inner-city areas.

 In 1974, 150 residents protesting plans for the F-19 freeway through Collingwood put themselves in front of construction equipment in an attempt to halt construction.
 In 1978, protesters rallied to defend Gardiners Creek in Kooyong, which was in the path of the South Eastern Freeway.
 In 1984, over 100 protesters rallied against the widening of Punt Road to become the Hoddle Highway.